-My sweet boy learned how to ride a bike last week.
-He’s even got the farmer tan to prove it.
-He will be 4 years old in June.
-I’m not sure if we should be thrilled or scared that he has learned how to ride a bike at such an early age, as I worry about his safety.
-The biggest plus is the fact that he LOVES to wear things on his head (he should have been a girl) so getting him to wear a helmet is easy.
+My sweet boy learned how to ride a bike right before he turned 4 years old.
+I’m not sure if we should be thrilled or scared that he learned how to ride a bike at such an early age, as we worry about his safety.
+The biggest plus in all of it is the fact that he LOVES to wear things on his head, so getting him to wear a helmet is easy.
 It might be his favorite part.
-Anyway, it has been fun for all of us to cheer him on.
-Learning to ride a bike is just one of those milestones that are fun to check off the list.
-We taught him the same way we taught Avery how to ride a bike.
+We have loved cheering him on.
+Learning to ride a bike is just one of those big milestones that are fun to check off the list.
+We taught him the same way we taught our daughter Avery how to ride a bike.

-Here’s a few things that were so helpful in teaching both of our kids how to ride a bike, in case this is something on your Summer To Do List for someone in your family.
+I thought it would be fun to share a few of the big tips in teaching both of our kids to ride a bike, in case this is something on your Summer To Do List.

 5 Key Tips for Learning How To Ride A Bike

 1. Start with a small bike.
 The smaller the better.
 Your child should be able to have both feet flat on the ground.
-You might want to get a bigger bike to save money because they can grow into it, but this will make it harder to learn.
+You might want to get a bigger bike to save money over time, because kids grow so fast, but this will make it harder for them to learn.

 2. Don’t waste your time with training wheels.
-They give a false sense of security and they slow down the process.
+They give a false sense of security and they slow down the whole learning process.

-4. Learn on a driveway or street with a slight decline.
+4. Have them learn on a driveway or street with a slight decline.
 This helps to get the wheels rolling.

 5. No pressure from parents.
-Once you take the pedals off, let them be on their own.
+Once you take the pedals off, let them be on their own and on their own time.
 Whether it be a trip down to the mailbox or to visit the neighbors, invite them to get the bike out.
 No pressure is key.